Dipender Bhamrah Joins MoneeFlo as Co-Founder and Chief Product & Technology Officer to fuel technological advancements and strategic expansion - www.lokmattimes.com

 Dipender Bhamrah Joins MoneeFlo as Co-Founder and Chief Product & Technology Officer to fuel technological advancements and strategic expansion

+Appointment marks strategic move to invest in technology and people for growth and scale.
+New Delhi (India), January 25: ...

+Appointment marks strategic move to invest in technology and people for growth and scale.

-New Delhi [India], January 24: MoneeFlo, a distinguished RBI-licensed Full Fledged Money Changer (FFMC) that has specialised in forex services since 2016, is excited to announce the appointment of Dipender Bhamrah as its Co-founder and Chief Product and Technology Officer.
+New Delhi (India), January 25: MoneeFlo, a distinguished RBI-licensed Full Fledged Money Changer (FFMC) that has specialised in forex services since 2016, is excited to announce the appointment of Dipender Bhamrah as its Co-founder and Chief Product and Technology Officer.

 This strategic move marks a significant milestone for MoneeFlo as it continues to invest in its people and bring aboard proven leaders who can help the firm navigate its next phase of growth and scale.
 The firm plans to rapidly expand its presence in the realms of outward LRS remittances, forex cards, and currencies, across Delhi NCR, Rajasthan, and key tier-2 cities in Punjab, Haryana and Uttar Pradesh, focusing on cross-border payments, including those for educational purposes.